The smooth classification of 4-dimensional complete intersections: The case of odd total degree

-In order to apply Theorem \ref{thm:T} we will need to make computations with the set of normal invariants $[P, (\qsnmo)_r]$ and for this we need information about the space $(\qsnmo)_r$.
+In order to apply Theorem \ref{thm:T} we will need to make computations with the set of normal invariants $[P, (\qsnmo)_r]$.
+For this we need information about the space $(\qsnmo)_r$, and we first adapt the discussion of the related space $(QS^0/O)_r$ from Brumfiel and Madsen \cite[\S 4]{B-M} to the oriented setting.
 When $r = 1$, the space $(\qsnmo)_1 = G/O$ has been extensively studied.
-In general, there is a map $\cdot r \colon G/O \to (\qsnmo)_r$, which classifies taking fibrewise join with the trivial degree-$r$ map and Brumfiel and Madsen prove that $\cdot r$ is a homotopy equivalence when $r$ is inverted:
+In general, Brumfiel and Madsen \cite[Proposition 4.3]{B-M} showed that there is a fibration sequence

+where the map $\delta_r \colon (\qsnmo)_r \to BSO$ classifies taking the formal difference of the source and target vector bundles of a fibrewise degree-$r$ map, $QS^0_r$ is the space of stable degree-$r$ self maps of the sphere, which classifies fibrewise degree-$r$ self-maps of trivialised vector bundles and $i_r \colon QS^0_r \to (\qsnmo)_r$ classifies forgetting that the bundles are trivialised.
+The space $QS^0_1$ is often denoted $SG$.
+There is also a map $\cdot r \colon G/O \to (\qsnmo)_r$, which classifies taking fibrewise join with the trivial degree-$r$ map and which fits into the following map of fibration sequences